mangosArchives/serverZero_Rel19/doc/EventAI.txt

 34   ACTION_T_SET_INST_DATA                 Field, Data                     Calls ScriptedInstance::SetData with field (Param1) and data (Param2).
 35   ACTION_T_SET_INST_DATA64               Field, Target                   Calls ScriptedInstance::SetData64 with field (Param1) and target's GUID (Param2).
 36   ACTION_T_UPDATE_TEMPLATE               TemplateId, Team                Changes a creature's template to (Param1) with team = Alliance or Horde when (Param2) is either false or true respectively.
-37   ACTION_T_DIE                           No Params                       Kills the creature 38   ACTION_T_ZONE_COMBAT_PULSE             No Params                       Puts all players within an instance into combat with the creature.
+37   ACTION_T_DIE                           No parameters                   Kills the creature 38   ACTION_T_ZONE_COMBAT_PULSE             No parameters                   Puts all players within an instance into combat with the creature.
 Only works when a creature is already in combat.
 Doesn't work outside instances.
 39   ACTION_T_CALL_FOR_HELP                 Radius                          Call any friendly out-of-combat creatures in a radius (Param1) to attack current creature's target.
 40   ACTION_T_SET_SHEATH                    Sheath                          Sets sheath state for a creature (0 = no weapon, 1 = melee weapon, 2 = ranged weapon).
 41   ACTION_T_FORCE_DESPAWN                 Delay                           Despawns the creature, if delay = 0 immediate otherwise will despawn after delay time set in Param1 (in ms).